 As of Spring 2016, Columbia University has a "preferred name" policy that will allow students to change their first and/or middle name in the SSOL.
 The "preferred name" will appear on University ID Cards, Class rosters, SSOL, Courseworks/Canvas, CourseWorks discussion groups, and the Public Directory (unless a FERPA information block has been requested).
 For more information, please visit the Frequestly Asked Questions for Columbia's "Preferred Name" Policy.

-Changing Gender Markers
+Changing Name and Gender Markers on Government-Issued Identification

 - Name and Address Change Procedure